qiscus/qiscus-sdk-android/README.md

        });
 ```

-for accesing room that created by this call, you need to call it with its roomId.
+for accessing room that created by this call, you need to call it with its roomId.
 This methode is always creating new chat room.

 ### Get a room by room id